 “Creativity is the act of turning new and imaginative ideas into reality,” entrepreneur and author Linda Naiman writes.
 “Creativity is characterised by the ability to perceive the world in new ways, to find hidden patterns, to make connections between seemingly unrelated phenomena, and to generate solutions.
 Creativity involves two processes: thinking, then producing.”

 If the thinking portion of your creativity is missing, then it naturally follows that the production side will be all but nonexistent.
 In order to rediscover that creative spark, it may be necessary to alter the way you think.
+You can visit neuropedia to review ideas.

 This may entail the cultivation of creative confidence … which is essentially a function in your brain that, when properly nurtured, supplies the necessary strength to innovate.
 If, like millions of peers, you’ve recently experienced a lapse in creative confidence, you can and should do certain things to rediscover it.